pppiyo/Weenix/README.md

 Userspace address space management, running user-level code, servicing system calls, and basically everything else needed to combine all of the previous componenets into a fully functioning operating system.
 This includes virtual memory maps, handling page faults, memory management via anonymous objects and shadow objects, and system calls (in particular, the fork syscall).

 ## Important Notes
 This repository serves as a placeholder in adherence to USC's Academic Code.
-If you are a potential employer interested in reviewing the code, please feel free to [reach out via email](mailto:amylee.lyq@gmail.com).
+If you are a potential employer interested in reviewing the code, please feel free to reach out via email provided in my resume.

 Please also be noted that this is an ongoing project.
 As of Oct 26, 2024, phase 1 (PROCS) is complete, with VFS and VM expected to finish in the next two months.